 Not only is it home to the beautiful Vermont State House, but there are many historical museums and excellent places to eat here.
+It’s also on the Winooski River and is one of the best places to live in the state.
 What’s not to love?

 By the end of this article, your Montpelier itinerary will be fully packed.
 Below, find all of the best things to do in Montpelier VT!

 Table of Contents